rwth-acis/mentoring-cockpit-service/README.md

 Getting the data in the Front-end application
 -----------------------

-To get the student data to the Front-end, a RESTful GET requests are offered by the service.
+To get the student data to the Front-end, RESTful GET requests are offered by the service.

-To get a JSON list of courses where a tutor has access rights:
+To get a JSON list of courses, where a tutor has access rights:
 ```
 GET <service-address>/mentoring/<tutor-sub>/courseList.
 ```